mrlacey/dotnet-maui-workshop-xaml/Part 5 - Custom Types/README.md

 The code examples in this part will continue on from the previous part.
 If you have the solution open, you can carry on from there.
 Alternatively, open the [solution in the Start directory](./Start/).

-## 5.0 Outline
+## 5.0 - Outline

 Now you've reached the final part of this workshop, you may notice how the XAML in the project already looks very different from what we started with.
 Despite all these differences, there are still lots of ways that we can further improve it.

 In this part, we'll look at:

-- Creating types based on Styles
+- Creating types based on Styles.
-- Composition of multiple types
+- Composition of multiple types.
-- Isolating stand-alone pieces of logic
+- Isolating stand-alone pieces of logic.

 Creating UI controls can be a little daunting.
 Don't worry.
 We'll start with some code so straightforward and yet transformational that you will wonder why you've never seen code like it before.

-## 5.1 Creating types based on Styles
+## 5.1 - Creating types based on Styles

 Creating reusable Styles is a great way to simplify and standardize our XAML code while also making it easier to maintain.
 But what if it could do more?